engineerjakub/TCGA_Classification/README.md

 - Decision Tree
 - SVM

 The Lasso model performed the best with an F1 score of 0.99, indicating that the model was able to almost perfectly classify each of the 5 cancer types using only gene expression.

+Full technical report can be found in this repository.